nickbock/ElvUI_Enhanced_Again/README.md

 # Important Notice
-### **!!!The latest version is a rewrite of this add-on, not all features will be ported.
-If you use v4.0.0-beta old settings will be lost.!!!**
+### **The latest version is a rework of the add-on, not all features will be ported.
+If you use v4, old settings will be lost!**

 You need atleast ElvUI version 12 or higher for the add-on to work.

 # General Information
-This is a continuation of ElvUI Enhanced and a more lite weight version.
+This is a continuation of ElvUI Enhanced and a more liteweight version.
 Only essential features are added and features that ElvUI can do it self are removed.
+If you miss specific features from the old v3 version, please let me know and I will consider adding them.

 If you find any bugs or features that are not working please let me know by creating a ticket: [https://github.com/nickbock/ElvUI_Enhanced_Again/issues](https://github.com/nickbock/ElvUI_Enhanced_Again/issues "")